HR & People | 6Min Read

 Hence, 45 per cent of people find that health perks are the most important, with paid-time-off following right after (38 per cent).
 The second one is especially significant for millennial working mothers, which have a hard time to get ahead at work.

-45 percent of People find that health perks are the most important
+health perks are the most important

 Many employers fail to see job applicants as humans who, even if they don't match the company's requirements, could be valuable to the business in the future.
 Even though profit shouldn't be the main drive of providing people with a seamless candidate experience, it is an incentive for many leaders.